 In summary?
 We would be inside a computer learning.

 The simulation theme of Nick bostrom is a hot topic in recent times in scientific circles, and this study fits perfectly into this trend.

-Nicknamed “The Autodidactic Universe”, “The self-taught universe”, and published today on arXiv, the article presents a completely new and suggestive theory in 80 pages.
+Dubbed "The Autodidactic Universe", and published today on arXiv, the article presents an entirely new and suggestive theory in 80 pages.

 I try to tell you what I understand

 Here is my take: based on my interpretation of this article, the universe may or may not exist.
 The fact that it exists tells us how it worked.
 Whatever law allowed it to exist set the stage for any subsequent law.

 The article argues that the laws governing the universe are an evolutionary learning system.
 In other words: the universe is a computer and, instead of existing in a solid state, it perpetuates itself through a series of laws that change over time.

 How does the self-taught universe work?
 Here's the tricky part

 Researchers explain the universe as a learning system by taking the example of machine learning systems.
 Just as we can teach machines to perform deployment functions over time, that is, to learn, the laws of the universe are essentially algorithms that work in the form of learning operations.